iree-org/iree/docs/website/docs/guides/deployment-configurations/bare-metal.md

 # Running on a Bare-Metal Platform

-IREE supports CPU model execution on bare-metal platforms.
-That is, platforms without operating system support, for which executables are built using machine-specific linker scripts and/or board support packages (BSPs).
+IREE supports model execution via CPU on bare-metal platforms.
+Bare metal platforms have no operating system support, and executables are built using machine-specific linker scripts and/or board support packages (BSPs).

-Bare-metal deployment typically uses IREE's LLVM compiler target much like the [CPU configuration](./cpu.md), but using a limited subset of IREE's CPU HAL driver code at runtime to load and execute compiled programs.
+Bare-metal deployment typically uses IREE's LLVM compiler target backend much like the [CPU configuration](./cpu.md), but using a limited subset of IREE's CPU HAL driver code at runtime to load and execute compiled programs.

 ## :octicons-download-16: Prerequisites